Vacuum Pumps for Marinas

 Compact Marine Pump Out System Makes Debut

 If your marina is looking for a compact dock side pump out station this season check out the ultra compact Mud Sucker Marine pump out system.
 The best part about this system is that it was completely engineered with marina operator input.
-We asked marinas what new pump out products would most benefit their boaters and the facility.
+Last season, we asked marinas what new pump out products would most benefit their boaters and improve the overall sanitation system of their marina.

 How to Plan a Marine Pump Out Station